Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: GL(1) Families (Dirichlet Characters)

 \begin{definition} The average second moment of the family $\mathcal{D}_{q, \ell}$ is

 \end{definition}

 In contrast to the previous family of all characters of level $q$, the restriction to characters with prime torsion $\ell$ gives us a family with zero main term.

 \begin{theorem} Fix an odd prime $\ell$.
-Then the family $\mathcal{D}_{q, \ell}$ has zero main term in its average second moment, and under GSH the bias is positive and negative a positive percentage of the time. \end{theorem}
+Then the family $\mathcal{D}_{q, \ell}$ has zero main term in its average second moment.
+Moreover, under GRH and GSH, the bias is positive and negative a positive percentage of the time. \end{theorem}